Blue mics have cool factor. People decide on a Blue before they know which model they want.

-The Yeti is absolutely tops for voice-overs and podcasting from your desk.
-It might now look quite as quirky as the Snowball but it is definitely more functional in terms of ergonomics.
+The Yeti is absolutely ideal for voice-overs and podcasting from your desk.
+It might not look as quirky as the Snowball but it is definitely more functional in terms of ergonomics.

 The Snowball is a good-sounding USB microphone with some flaws.
 Firstly, it can be a challenge to pull the gain up when you have a speaker (or singer) that is very quiet.

-The Yeti sounds similar to the Snowball without the excessive noise.
+Yeti sounds similar to Snowball without the excessive noise.
 Pumping up the gain isn’t a problem with the Yeti.
 Blue definitely used better electronics and it shows in the details.

-It has more recording options, is more practical for vocals, voice-overs etc and it is better constructed.
+It has more recording options, is more practical for vocals, voice-overs, etc., and it is better constructed.
 Most importantly there is less noise when recording.
-Out of the box it excels as a broadcast style mic because the included stand rocks.
+Out of the box it excels as a broadcast-style mic because the included stand rocks.

 The Snowball is striking but the design can become a novelty in some applications.